ApiLogicServer/Docs/docs/index.md

     * For systems providing update, logic automation is critical.
 It's nearly half the effort.
 The promise of Low Code *requires logic automation.*

-* Unlike basic GenAI, API Logic Server creates systems from prompts **at the business level**, instead of low-level framework details.
+* Unlike basic GenAI, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**

 <details markdown>

-<summary>Comparing GenAI with GenAI Automation</summary>
+<summary>Comparing GenAI with GenAI Microservice Automation</summary>

+First, GenAOI creates only the database.
+It does not create the microservice, the project, the API, or the App.
+And it certainly does not create the logic.
+GenAI Automation does all of this.

 As noted above, nearly half the effort in a system is the logic.
 GenAI provides a simple way to create databases, but does not provide the automation to create the logic.